wellcomecollection/storage-service/docs/wellcome/completely-deleting-bags-from-the-storage-service.md

   <p>We need to [explanation], and for this I need to be able to delete the copies we keep in Azure.</p>

-  <p>Please give my c_ cloud account write access to the wecostorageprod and wecostoragestage Azure storage accounts, so that I can remove these files.
-Once this is done, I'll file a second request to downgrade my permissions again.</p>
+  <p>Please give my c_ cloud account write access to the wecostorage{prod,stage} Azure storage account, so that I can remove these files.
+This is usually done by assigning the "Contributor" role to the c_cloud account.<br/> Once this is done, I'll file a second request to downgrade my permissions again.</p>

   <p>If you want approval, contact [name] – she'll confirm that we want to delete all copies of a particular set of images.</p>
 </details>